 Nurse Assistants: Qualified nurse assistants are in constant need to function as members of the hospital or community health team.
 Primary functions for nurse assistants are to care for sub-acute patients and to assist other members of the team.
-This is a one semester program.
+The first semester of the nursing program fulfills and exceed the requirements for taking the Registration examination for Nursing Assistant from the Arizona State Board of Nursing.
+Students who are primarily interested in working as nursing assistants should investigate HLT 109, a shorter course which meets the requirements for the Registration examination.